noteed/riscv-hello-asm/README.md

 ## Building

-Assuming the toolchain is in the `$PATH`, running the following produce our `hello` program.
+Assuming the toolchain is in the `$PATH`, running the following produces our `hello` program.

 ```